FionaLin13/backup.github.ioo/_portfolio/drafts_portfolio/hana_dram.md

 **Challenges & Solutions:**
 - LED current limits were miscalculated due to incomplete datasheets; the first test burned them out, though the memory circuit itself still functioned
-- Choosing proper trace sizes and layout was a challenge due to lack of prior experience, but I learned a lot about **power routing and spacing standards**
+- Choosing proper trsace sizes and layout was a challenge due to lack of prior experience, but I learned a lot about **power routing and spacing standards**
 - Balancing function and fun — incorporating art without compromising routing — helped me learn KiCad’s layer system in depth

 **Outcome:**